-Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (eg.Oil slick/pollution).
+Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (i.e., datum markers for search and rescue, icebergs, Oil slick orpollution, etc.).

 Promulgation

-The affected State shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of MSI broadcasting.
+The affected State shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of MSI broadcasting.MAtoNs within a VTS AREA

+One of the main tasks for a VTS is to provide information to the mariners passing in the VTS area.
+Therefore, when a MAtoN is planned to be deployed in a VTS area, it is important to liaise and cooperate with the VTS Authority at an early stage in order for the VTS to have correct information to give to the traffic in the VTS area.
+Such information may include, but not be limited to:

+availability of navigational aids (including MAtoNs);

+limited maneuverability in the fairway, due to deficiencies of navigational aids;

+any other potential hindrances that may impose restrictions on the navigation of the vessels.

+It should be noted that a VTS also may be tasked to provide MSI.

 Monitoring and reporting

 Maritime Safety Information

-The broadcast of Maritime Safety Information is considered fundamental in the use & reporting of MAtoN and is not superseded by the marking of the drifting wrecks.
-It is vital the link between MAtoN & Maritime Safety Information reporting is carried out.
+The promulgation of MSI is considered fundamental in the use & reporting of MAtoN and is not superseded by the marking of the drifting wrecks.

-Coastal state authorities need to take special care with position monitoring and position integrity, as it pertains to drifting hazards and obstructions, especially when marking them with a virtual MAtoN.

 Monitoring

-The MAtoN could be monitored by:
+The MAtoN should be monitored by:

-The Coastal State within its VHF coverage (especially if using AIS);
+Physical inspection;

+Radio reception (i.e., radar, AIS, etc.);

+;

-Assets in the vicinity of the MAtoN, especially when are AIS, thereby increasing the range at which the Coastal State is able to meet its responsibilities;
+Assets in the vicinity of the MAtoN, especially those equipped with AIS, thereby increasing the range Authorities are able to meet their responsibilities;

-GNSS;
+;

 Satellite communication systems;

 Radar.

+Authorities need to take special care with position monitoring and integrity, as it pertains to drifting hazards and obstructions, especially when marking them with a virtual MAtoN.

 Reporting